justzh/justzh.github.io/about.md

 permalink: /about/
 ---

-First and foremost, a follower of Jesus Christ.
+A follower of Jesus.

 Fourth-year computer science student at The University of Texas at Austin.

+Welcome to my blog!